 To comply with applicable PRC laws, rules and regulations, we conduct our operations in China through a series of contractual arrangements entered into among two of our PRC subsidiaries, SouFun Media and SouFun Network, our 11 consolidated controlled entities, and their respective shareholders, which consist of exclusive technical consultancy and service agreements, equity pledge agreements, operating agreements, shareholders' proxy agreements, loan agreements, exclusive call option agreements, and intra-group memoranda of understanding, each as amended.
-See Item 7 "Major Shareholders and Related Party Transactions-Structure Contracts."
+See Item 7 "Major Shareholders and Related Party Transactions-Related Party Transactions-Structure Contracts."
 As a result of these contractual arrangements, we demonstrate the ability to control the consolidated controlled entities through our rights to all the residual benefits of the consolidated controlled entities and our obligation to fund the losses of the consolidated controlled entities.
 Accordingly, we consolidate their results in our financial statements.
 Our consolidated controlled entities hold the licenses and approvals that are essential to the operation of our Internet content distribution and advertising businesses.
-As certain agreements with our customers for Internet content distribution and advertising business to be in violation of applicable PRC laws, rules and regulations.
+As certain agreements with our customers for Internet content distribution and advertising services were entered into directly with our PRC subsidiaries and not our consolidated controlled entities, there can be no assurance that the PRC government will not deem our Internet content distribution and advertising business to be in violation of applicable PRC laws, rules and regulations.

 On July 26, 2006, MIIT publicly released the Notice on Strengthening the Administration of Foreign Investment in Operating Value-Added Telecommunications Business, or the MIIT Notice, which reiterates certain provisions under China's Administrative Rules on Foreign-Invested Telecommunications Enterprises prohibiting, among others, the renting, transferring or sale of a telecommunications license to foreign investors in any form.
 Under the MIIT Notice, holders of valued-added telecommunications business operating licenses, or their shareholders, must also directly own the domain names and trademarks used by such license holders in their daily operations.
 To comply with this requirement under the MIIT Notice, we terminated the trademark license agreements and domain name license agreements between Beijing Advertising and us as well as those between Beijing Internet and us in August 2006.
 As of December 31, 2010, we have assigned all registered trademarks, trademark applications and domain names relating to "SouFun" and "Jia Tian Xia" to the relevant consolidated controlled entities in order to maintain their respective ICP licenses to operate as value-added telecommunication service providers.
 Since there is currently no official interpretation or implementation practice under the MIIT Notice, it remains uncertain how the MIIT Notice will be enforced and whether or to what extent the MIIT Notice may affect the legality of the corporate structures and contractual arrangements adopted by foreign-invested Internet companies, such as ours, that operate in China.
-See Item 7 "Major Shareholders and Related Party Transactions- Related Party Transactions."
+See Item 7 "Major Shareholders and Related Party Transactions-Related Party Transactions."